10 Best Insurance Options for Electricians

 Installation Floater

-While commercial property insurance can protect your business’s equipment and property, it may not provide coverage for materials purchased to be installed at a client’s location.
-However, installation floaters can be used instead to make sure the materials being held or transported have some coverage protections.
+While commercial property insurance can protect your business’s equipment and property, it may not cover materials purchased to be installed at a client’s location.
+Installation floaters can be used instead to ensure that the materials being held or transported have some coverage protections.

 Commercial Umbrella Insurance

-Finally, commercial umbrella insurance is a great option for your business.
-Like general liability insurance, it covers a wide range of potential damages, but where general liability provides basic coverage, commercial liability insurance amplifies your existing coverage and can cover items that your other policies miss.
-Basically, it’s a catch-all policy that can be a lifesaver in some situations.
+Finally, commercial umbrella insurance is an excellent option for your business.
+Like general liability insurance, it covers a wide range of potential damages.
+Still, where general liability provides basic coverage, commercial liability insurance amplifies your existing coverage and can cover items your other policies miss.
+It’s a catch-all policy that can be a lifesaver in some situations.

 Key Takeaways

-To learn more about the best insurance options for electricians or to request a quote on a policy for your business, reach out to our top-tier team at Keller Insurance Agency today!
+To learn more about the best insurance options for electricians or to request a quote on a policy for your business, contact our top-tier team at Keller Insurance Agency today!